 Defined benefit pensions

-A defined benefit (DB) pension, sometimes called a final salary pension, gives you a guaranteed lifetime income that usually increases each year to protect you against inflation.
-It may also continue being paid to your partner at a reduced rate when you die.
+A DB pension is sometimes called a final salary pension.
+It gives you a guaranteed lifetime income that usually increases each year to protect you against inflation.

 Risks of transferring

 If you transfer from a DB scheme to a DC scheme, you:

 - lose the guaranteed lifetime income from your DB scheme, for you and your dependants

 - lose the inflationary protections offered by your DB scheme